Austin Employment Cease and Desist Lawyer

 I received a cease and desist from my former employer, what do I do?

 If you have received a cease and desist, you should neither ignore the letter nor respond without first consulting an Austin cease and desist attorney.
 An attorney can assess the cease and desist and figure out if the claims are legitimate.
 The attorney can then help you move forward in the process by issuing a response.
-Handling the situation on your own without consulting an attorney could lead to consequences for you including being held liable for opposing attorney’s fees or far worse.
+Handling the situation on your own without consulting business and corporate lawyers could lead to consequences for you including being held liable for opposing attorney’s fees or far worse.

 My previous boss sent me a cease and desist, can I rant about it on Twitter?